 The best way to spend more than you want or need to spend—and be forced to settle for something that’s not quite what you wanted—is to wait until the last day or two before a trip and rush out to buy something.

-Treat buying boots, a pack, tent, bag, or other major gear or outdoor-apparel item the same way—those aren’t like batteries or stove fuel that you dash out to pick up at the last minute.
+Treat buying boots, a pack, tent, bag, or other major gear or apparel item the same way—those aren’t like batteries or stove fuel that you dash out to pick up at the last minute.

 No. 5 Spend What You Can Afford

-This last nugget of advice goes both ways: If you can only afford an entry-level pack or other piece of gear, look for the best-quality item that’s within your budget and get it.
-(Tip: Pick a brand name known for high quality, because they usually bring similar quality to their affordable gear as they do to their pricier gear.)
+This last nugget of advice goes both ways: If you can only afford an entry-level pack or other piece of gear, look for the best-quality item that’s within your budget (and fits you) and just buy it.
+Some brands that sell directly to consumer offer high-quality gear at very competitive prices.
+(Tip: Pick a brand name known for high quality, because they usually bring similar attention to quality to their affordable gear as they do to their pricier gear.)

 By the same token, I always tell friends or readers seeking advice: If you can afford the best, why settle for something that will be less comfortable, or heavier, or not fit or perform as well as pricier pieces of gear or apparel that are within your budget?
 Measure the value in terms of your enjoyment and comfort as well as the cost per mile or day of use, because higher-quality gear, while pricier, often proves much more durable than cheaper stuff.
 That’s money well spent.
-See my story “Why and When to Spend More on Hiking and Backpacking Gear.”

-The Big Outside helps you find the best adventures.
-Subscribe now to read ALL stories and get a free e-guide!
+Join now to read ALL stories and get a free e-guide!

-NOTE: I reviewed gear for Backpacker Magazine for 20 years.
+NOTE: I tested gear for Backpacker magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
-See categorized menus of all of my gear reviews.
+See my Gear Reviews page at The Big Outside for categorized menus of all of my reviews and my expert buying tips.